hmans/slodown/README.md

 ...
 ~~~

-Metadata can be accessed with via `Slodown::Formatter#metadata`:
+Metadata can be accessed with `Slodown::Formatter#metadata`:

 ~~~ruby
 formatter.metadata[:title] # => "Slodown"